Cloud ERP for Manufacturing

 10. Rapid Recovery

 Even the smallest of disasters can send a ripple effect throughout your supply chains, eventually impacting your consumers and bottom line.
 By replicating data, cloud systems provide rapid asset recovery.
-Microsoft Azure, the public cloud platform for Epicor products, is one of the most secure cloud solutions.
-It replicates several copies of data in near real time and includes more data centers and servers than any other provider, ensuring rapid recovery.
+Microsoft Azure, the leading public cloud platform, is one of the most secure cloud solutions.
+It replicates several copies of data and includes more data centers and servers than any other provider, supporting rapid recovery.
 This allows your operations to constantly move forward and stops problems before they damage your enterprise.
 Transactions and payables can also be processed remotely, enabling your business to maintain regulatory compliance, audit non-conformance and pay wages.

-In the next few years, we will come to find nearly all modern manufacturers adopting a cloud platform for a primary enterprise system—if not all.
-And the success of the move largely depends on how well companies align their goals with the benefits of cloud ERP.
+In the next few years, we will come to find most modern manufacturers adopting a cloud platform for their primary enterprise system.
+The success of this move from on-prem to the cloud largely depends on how well companies align their goals with the benefits of their ERP software.

 At Datix, our consultants have optimized manufacturing operations for over 20 years.
-We know the unique challenges faced in manufacturing industries and have the ERP, CRM, eCommerce and integration solutions to help you capitalize on new opportunities and prevent disasters.
-As an Epicor Platinum Partner, we specialize in providing cloud-hosted ERP implementations, integrations and upgrades.
-Whether you're moving from a legacy platform or seeking your first implementation, Datix will do what it takes to ensure you gain a premier cloud solution.
+We know the unique challenges faced in manufacturing industries and have the ERP solutions and services to help you capitalize on new opportunities.
+As an Epicor Gold Partner, we specialize in providing ERP implementations, integrations, disaster recovery and more for both cloud and on-site systems.
+We also provide Microsoft Azure cloud hosting and management.
+Whether you're moving from a legacy platform or seeking your first implementation, Datix will do whatever it takes to ensure you gain a premier ERP solution.

-The cloud is here to stay, and it's time you transform your manufacturing enterprise with Epicor ERP in the cloud.
+The cloud is here to stay, and it's time you transform your manufacturing enterprise by deploying Epicor ERP in the cloud.
 Contact Datix today to get started!